ContractAutomataProject/ContractAutomataApp/README.md

 The other classes are also modifications of the BasicGraphEditor example of mxGraph.
-The main operations using the CAT Library are under the package com.mxgraph.examples.swing.editor.actions.
+The main operations using the CAT Library are under the package io.github.contractautomata.catapp.actions.
 For more info check https://jgraph.github.io/mxgraph/docs/manual_javavis.html.

-The App has been developed using Eclipse and tested on Windows machines.
+The App has been developed using Eclipse/IntelliJ and tested on Windows machines.

 <h2>License</h2>